-- a) the licensing of premises where gambling activities are to take place by issuing Premises Licences; - b) Issuing Provisional Statements; - c) regulating members' clubs and miners' welfare institutes which wish to undertake certain gaming activities via issuing Club Gaming Permits and/or Club Machine Permits; - d) issuing Club Machine Permits to Commercial Clubs; - e) granting permits for the use of certain lower stake gaming machines at unlicensed Family Entertainment Centres; - f) receiving notifications from alcohol licensed premises (under the Licensing Act 2003) for the use of two or fewer gaming machines; - g) issuing Licensed Premises Gaming Machine Permits for premises licensed to sell/supply alcohol for consumption on the licensed premises, under the Licensing Act 2003, where there are more than two machines; - h) registering small society lotteries below prescribed thresholds; - i) issuing Prize Gaming Permits; - j) receiving and Endorse Temporary Use Notices; - k) receiving Occasional Use Notices; - providing information to the Gambling Commission regarding details of licences issued (see section above on 'information exchange'); - m) maintaining registers of the permits and licences that are issued under these functions.

-6.2 It should be noted that local licensing authorities will not be involved in licensing remote gambling at all.
-This will fall to the Gambling Commission via operating licences.

-6.3 The Gambling Commission are responsible for the regulation of gambling and betting except for National Lottery and spread betting through the licensing of the operators and individuals involved in providing gambling and betting facilities.
+- 6.1 6.1 Three Rivers District Council has a duty under the Act to licence premises where gambling is to take place, and to license certain other activities. - 6.2 'Gambling' is defined in the Act as either gaming, betting or taking part in a lottery.
+In particular, the Licensing Authority is responsible for: - a) the licensing of premises where gambling activities are to take place by issuing Premises Licences; - b) Issuing Provisional Statements; - c) regulating members' clubs and miners' welfare institutes which wish to undertake certain gaming activities via issuing Club Gaming Permits and/or Club Machine Permits: - d) issuing Club Machine Permits to Commercial Clubs; - e) granting permits for the use of certain lower stake gaming machines at unlicensed Family Entertainment Centres; - f) receiving notifications from alcohol licensed premises (under the Licensing Act 2003) for the use of two or fewer gaming machines; - g) issuing Licensed Premises Gaming Machine Permits for premises licensed to sell/supply alcohol for consumption on the licensed premises, under the Licensing Act 2003, where there are more than two machines; - h) registering small society lotteries below prescribed thresholds; - i) issuing Prize Gaming Permits; - j) receiving and Endorse Temporary Use Notices; - k) receiving Occasional Use Notices; - l) providing information to the Gambling Commission regarding details of licences issued (see section above on 'information exchange'); - m) maintaining registers of the permits and licences that are issued under these functions. - 6.3 6.2 It should be noted that local licensing authorities are not involved in licensing remote gambling (being where persons participate in gambling activities by use of remote communication such as the internet, telephone, television or other electronic facilitating communication) at all.
+This will fall to the Gambling Commission via operating licences. - 6.4 6.3-The Gambling Commission is responsible for the regulation of gambling and betting except for National Lottery and spread betting through the licensing of the operators and individuals involved in providing gambling and betting facilities. - 6.5 6.4 In 2021 the Government increased the minimum age to play the National lottery to 18 years.

-7. Premises Licences
+7 Premises Licences

-7.0.1 An application for a premises licence can only be made by a person or company who either holds an operating licence authorising him to carry on the activity in respect of which a premises licence is sought, OR has made an application for an operating licence which has not yet been determined.

-7.0.2 Applications for the grant, transfer or variation of a premises licence must be accompanied by an assessment that demonstrates how the applicant will promote all of the licensing objectives in the form of a written Operating Schedule.
-The applicant may ask the authority for advice as to the scope of information to be provided.

-7.0.3 The level of detail to be provided will be advised by the authority and will be proportional to the scale and nature of the application made.
+- 7.1 An application for a premises licence can only be made by a person or company who either holds an operating licence authorising him to carry on the activity in respect of which a premises licence is sought, OR has made an application for an operating licence which has not yet been determined. - 7.2 Applications for the grant, transfer or variation of a premises licence must be accompanied by an assessment that demonstrates how the applicant will promote all of the licensing objectives in the form of a written Operating Schedule.
+The applicant may ask the authority for advice as to the scope of information to be provided. - 7.3 7.0.3 The level of detail to be provided will be advised by the authority and will be proportional to the scale and nature of the application made.

-8. Local Risk Assessments
+8 8.
+Local Risk Assessments